New England Fish Bake

 - 1/4 teaspoon paprika

 - Place potatoes in a saucepan and cover with water.
 Bring to a boil.
-Reduce heat; cover and simmer for 15-20 minutes or until tender.
+Reduce heat; cover and simmer until tender, 15-20 minutes.
 Drain; cool slightly.

-- Cover and bake at 375° for 20-30 minutes or until fish flakes easily with a fork.
+- Cover and bake at 375° until fish flakes easily with a fork, 20-30 minutes.
 Sprinkle with parsley and paprika.
-Yield: 3-4 servings.